Bohumil Páník

-Bohumil Páník (born 31 December 1956) is a Czech football manager.
+Bohumil Páník (born 31 December 1956) is a Czech professional football manager who is currently in charge of TJ Slovan Bzenec.

 Páník graduated from pedagogy at Palacký University in Olomouc.
 As a football player, he played for several lower tier clubs.
 He began coaching in 2000 taking over FC Tescoma Zlín, at that time in Czech Second League.
-Three years later he moved to Poland, where he coached Lech Poznań and Pogoń Szczecin in Ekstraklasa and Miedź Legnica in Polish Third League.
+Three years later, he moved to Poland, where he coached Lech Poznań and Pogoń Szczecin in Ekstraklasa and Miedź Legnica in the third-tier.

 In winter of 2014 he was appointed again as a manager of FC Fastav Zlín, replacing Martin Pulpit.
-In his first season in Zlín, he achieved a promotion to Czech First League.
+In his first season in Zlín, he achieved promotion to Czech First League.
 In the 2016/2017 season, Páník advanced with Zlín to the final of the Czech Football Cup, where Zlín beat SFC Opava, thus qualifying for the group stage of UEFA Europa League.
-For the first time in club history, FC Zlín qualified for European competitions.
-In the 2017/2018 season he was sacked from Zlín after unsatisfactory league results.
-He was subsequently hired by FC Baník Ostrava, replacing unsuccessful coach Radim Kučera.
-Managing Baník in the last ten matches of the 2017/2018 season, he was able to avoid Baník's relegation.
+For the first time in 47 years, FC Zlín qualified for European competitions.
+In February of the 2017/2018 season he was sacked from Zlín after unsatisfactory league results.
+In March 2018 he was hired by Baník Ostrava, replacing unsuccessful coach Radim Kučera.
+Managing Baník in the last ten matches of the 2017–18 season, he was able to avoid relegation.